 Excess non-concessional contributions

-When a member exceeds the non-concessional contributions (NCC) cap in a financial year, they have member two options available as to how their excess NCCs will be taxed.
+When a member exceeds the non-concessional contributions (NCC) cap in a financial year, they have two options available as to how their excess NCCs will be taxed.

-- the member can elect to withdraw excess NCC plus 85 % of the associated earnings on the excess contributions and tax is payable on the associated earnings, or
+Option 1: The member can elect to withdraw excess NCC plus 85% of the associated earnings on the excess contributions, and tax is payable on the associated earnings, or

 - Election to withdraw excess non-concessional contributions (NCCs)

-To avoid paying the excess non-concessional contributions tax, a member can elect to withdraw excess NCC plus 85% % of the associated earnings on the excess contributions.
-The full amount of the associated earnings is taxed at the members marginal tax rate, but the member is entitled to a non-refundable tax offset equal to 15 % of the associated earnings that are included in their assessable income.
+To avoid paying the excess NCC tax, a member can elect to withdraw the excess NCC plus 85% of the associated earnings on the excess contributions.
+The full amount of the associated earnings is taxed at the member's marginal tax rate, but the member is entitled to a non-refundable tax offset of 15% of the associated earnings that are included in their assessable income (given that they already paid superannuation contributions tax).

 When a member completes the excess non-concessional contributions election form:

 - The ATO will send a release authority to the super fund.
 They pay an amount to the ATO equal to their excess non-concessional contributions and 85% of the associated earnings amount.
 The super fund must action this request within 10 days.

-- The ATO will amend a member's income tax assessment by including the full amount of the associated earnings as assessable income and providing a non-refundable tax offset of 15% of these associated earnings.
+- The ATO will amend a member's income tax assessment by including the full amount of the associated earnings as assessable income and providing a non-refundable tax offset of 15%.

 - The funds released to the ATO will be used to offset any ATO or commonwealth debts against the member may have and pay any remaining balance back to the member.

 - Pay excess non-concessional contributions tax

-Excess non-concessional contributions tax may be payable by a member who has excess non-concessional contributions in a year.
-The tax is payable on the excess contributions at the rate of 47%.
+Excess non-concessional contributions tax may be payable by a member who has excess NCCs in a year.
+The tax rate is 47%.

 |Example: Working out how excess non-concessional contributions are taxed